PongoEngine/cactusgod/source/_posts/science-of-smash.md

 ## Bringing Crashes to Life

-Through the power of velocity data, acceleration calculations, and a touch of programming magic, we can translate abstract numbers into real-world sensations.
+Through the power of velocity data, acceleration calculations, and a touch of programming magic we can translate abstract numbers into real-world sensations.
 It's the crash that shakes the steering wheel, the jolt that moves the seat — the perfect illusion of reality.
-So, next time you skid, spin, and collide in your virtual race car, remember, behind every crash is a powerful function computing, calibrating, and creating your reality.
+So next time you skid, spin, and collide in your virtual race car remember behind every crash is a powerful function generating your reality.